Bay-breasted warbler: Breeding

 Nests are typically constructed in the lower portion of a spruce or fir tree.
 The nest is cup-shaped and primarily composed of plant material, with spider silk often utilized as well.
 Average clutch size is 4–7 whitish eggs with dark spots.
 The young are altricial at birth, with limited down.

 Conservation

-Although currently classified by the IUCN as least concern, bay-breasted warblers, like many songbirds, are facing population declines across their range.
-A loss of insect prey and global climate change are contributing factors to decline.
-The global population is estimated to be fewer than 10 million individuals.
+The bay-breasted warbler is currently classified by the IUCN as least concern, with an increasing population.
+Historically, though, the species has been slowly declining, with a loss of insect prey and global climate change contributing factors to decline.
+The global population is estimated to be 9.9 million mature individuals.